ButterFries/Media-of-the-Millennium/sprint2/PB.md

 **Cost-of-Delay** :  2
 **Priority** :  3

 - **Description** :  Integrating with the rest of the app.
-Add button in the home page, SO when clicked it edits.
+Add button in the home page, SO when clicked it takes user to the profile page.
 **Difficulty** :  2
 **Value** :  4
 **Return-on-Investment** :  (Value / Difficulty) = 2